I’ll be blunt: LiteSpeed Cache is better than WP Rocket.

 I broke down each plugin’s features and show you exactly why LiteSpeed Cache is faster than WP Rocket.
 Sure, I could have thrown up some before & after GTmetrix reports “comparing” them both, but you really have to test them yourself since each website is obviously different.

-- Server-Side Caching
+- Server-Level Caching

 - Image Optimization